City of York Council Early Years Funding Policies and Procedures

 Children attending more than one setting

-A child can access their Funded Entitlement (FE) at more than one setting, although the child can only attend a maximum of 2 sites in a day.
-In line with the Department for Education statutory guidance, the local authority encourages strong partnership working between providers from all sectors (maintained schools, academies and free schools, private, voluntary and independent providers and childminders) to ensure maximum flexibility for parents to access the funded entitlement to meet their needs and the needs of their child.
+A child can access their funded early education entitlement at more than one setting, although the child can only attend a maximum of 2 sites in a day.
+In line with the Department for Education statutory guidance, the local authority encourages strong partnership working between providers from all sectors (maintained schools, academies and free schools, private, voluntary and independent providers and childminders) to ensure maximum flexibility for parents to access the funded early education entitlement to meet their needs and the needs of their child.

 Attendance monitoring and safeguarding